PowerPowder/CCNA-notes/chapter5.md

 # Chapter 5

-Primary features of LAN switches:
-* make decisions to forward or filter frames
-* learn mac addresses
-* implement and maintain STP

-**switches act like a host in regards to IP - needs a default gateway**

-do switches flood unknown multicast frames? yes

-does the default gateway need to be manually configured on a switch? yes?

-does a switch send out the same unicast frame to all ports that have the same destination mac address? no

-switches autonegotiate 10/100, 10/100/1000 interfaces by default.

 ## Terms
 * **Broadcast frame**: frame sent to FFFF.FFFF.FFFF, deliver to all hosts on LAN
 * **Known unicast frame**: frame's dest MAC address is listed in a switch and sent out of it's corresponding port